Fact checkedFact Checked

 Do Goli Ashwagandha Gummies Work?

 Goli Ashwa is formulated with KSM-66 ashwagandha root extract.
-Goli[1] reports this is the highest concentration of full-spectrum ashwagandha root extract on the market today.
+Goli reports this is the highest concentration of full-spectrum ashwagandha extract on the market today.

-Goli claims that KSM-66 can reduce stress, support sexual function, improve sleep quality, support strength and endurance, maintain healthy body weight, and improve memory.
+Goli claims that KSM-66 can reduce stress, support sexual function, improve sleep quality, support strength, and endurance, maintain healthy body weight, and improve memory.

 Goli also performs routine quality assurance checks during all stages of their process to ensure they produce high-quality products that work.
 However, at this time, it does not appear their supplements are third-party tested.